 FAQs About How to Become a Speech Therapist

-There is a lot to consider before dedicating years of study and preparation to pursue a career in speech-language pathology.
+There is a lot to consider before dedicating years of study to pursue a career in speech-language pathology.
 Here are some of the most common questions for anyone wondering how to become a speech pathologist.

 What is a typical salary for a speech therapist?